Killarney Provincial Park Observatory

 The Killarney Provincial Park Observatory is an astronomical observatory located at the George Lake Campground of Killarney Provincial Park (a 420 km drive north of Toronto or a 100 km drive southwest of Sudbury).

 The Observatory is operated by Ontario Parks and houses two observatory buildings.
-The original facility contains a 10" telescope with solar filter, ideal for nighttime as well as daytime viewing of the Sun.
+The original facility contains a 10" telescope with solar filter.
+While it is ideal for nighttime observing, it is primarily utilized for daytime viewing of the Sun.
 The newer facility (built in 2018) contains a 16" fully automated telescope with a 5" refractor and is ideal for research, astrophotography and public use.
 The telescopes are available for Discovery programs (formally known as Natural Heritage Education (NHE) programs) as well as private sign-out (self-use) by interested visitors.

 Astronomy in Killarney Provincial Park

 Astronomy education began in the Park in 1985 as part of outreach programs provided by Bruce Waters on behalf of the McLaughlin Planetarium.
 Interest in the astronomy programs quickly grew with these Discovery Programs (formally Natural Heritage Education (NHE) programs) seeing some of the highest attendance levels (exceeding 200 people per night).
 In time, other astronomy educators such as Bill Gardner, Bill and Vicki Sherwood and staff from Science North, began providing programs of their own.

 Astronomy education continues to this day and has included Western as well as Indigenous (Anishinaabek) constellation learning, comet making workshops and music as a way to bring the mysteries of the stars to the visitors of Killarney Provincial Park.